 Therefore, the key to getting rid of seed heads is to use a sharp motor blade to cut it, then fertilise it properly so it doesn’t have to keep producing seed heads, and then maintain the turf well until you’re back to luscious greenery once more.

 Ryegrass stalks or soldiers are a common occurrence in lawns.
 They appear in late summer or autumn when the ryegrass plant is seeding.
-The stalks are fairly tough and will survive cutting with a cylinder mower.
-You should rake the lawn first to make the ryegrass stalks stand up but if you have a cylinder mower with a roller then it tends to roll them flat again.
-If you can remove the front roller or mow the lawn using a rotary mower.
-Going forward the problem is best managed by mowing the lawn more regularly whilst the ryegrass is seeding and make sure that good nutrient levels are maintained.
+The stalks are fairly tough and will survive cutting with a cylinder mower, so to tackle this, you should rake the lawn first to make the ryegrass stalks stand up.
+However, if you have a cylinder mower with a roller, remove the front roller or mow the lawn using a rotary mower so that it doesn’t roll them flat again.